Michigan Landlord Tenant Laws

 • No rent control laws.

-• Not statute on on rent increase notice requirements but at least 30 to 60 days notices is recommended for fixed term leases.
+• Not statute on rent increase notice requirements but at least 30 to 60 days notices is recommended for fixed term leases.

 NOTICE OF ENTRY LAWS